Central Dauphin Sd

 District-Level NCES Analysis

-Academic infrastructure includes 2 of 19 schools offering Advanced Placement (37 AP courses district-wide), a 467.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 23.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 19 schools offering Advanced Placement (37 AP courses district-wide), a 467.7:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 23.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 38.4% White, 20.4% African American, 17.4% Asian across the district's schools.
+Its most demographically mixed campus is Paxtang El Sch, with a diversity index of 78.6/100.

 Source: NCES Common Core of Data NCES Common Core of Data

-Central Dauphin SD school enrollment varies 7.6× across entities
+Central Dauphin Sd school enrollment varies 7.6× across entities

-Central Dauphin SD school enrollment ranges from 257 students (lowest) to 1,966 students (highest), a spread of 1,709 students.
-That relatively narrow ratio reflects an unusually homogeneous campus portfolio — most districts have a wider mix of school sizes.
+Central Dauphin Sd school enrollment ranges from 257 students (lowest) to 1,966 students (highest), a spread of 1,709 students.
+That relatively narrow ratio reflects an unusually homogeneous campus portfolio, most districts have a wider mix of school sizes.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-Central Dauphin SD has higher-than-average Title I eligibility — 78.6% of the population qualifies for free or reduced-price lunch
+Central Dauphin Sd has higher-than-average Title I eligibility — 78.6% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility — including this one — receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.